What exactly are Surge Protector Ratings? What information should be included to help determine a quality SPD?

 Many SPDs in the market place share components between modes as a protection design.
 This reduces performance, reliability and durability when compared to True All-Mode methodology.
 However, the trick is determining True All-Mode from Reduced Mode when both are advertised as "All-Mode."

 In addition to Voltage Responsive Technology, some SPDs offer a form of Filtration Technology to improve performance and protection capabilities.
 These filtration options can differ.
 The Filtration Technology we focus on is:

-Frequency Responsive or SineWave Tracking is not EMI/RFI Filtration.
-This technology is designed to react to changes in frequency as opposed to changes in voltage.
-This design approach protects against RingWave Surges.
+Frequency Responsive designs (SineWave Tracking) is not EMI/RFI Filtration.
+FRCTM technology is designed to react to changes in frequency.
+This specialized circuitry protects against RingWave Surges.

 Like Voltage Responsive Technology, Frequency Responsive CircuitryTM or SineWave Tracking Technology will vary in quality and performance.
-This can vary by manufacturer and by SPD design.
+This will be determined by manufacturer and by SPD design.

 Fusing or Circuit Interrupt capabilities of SPDs can vary by manufacturer.
 Different technologies and designs are used to address SPD operational safety concerns.
 Component Level Thermal Fusing and Internal Over Current Fusing are two options.
-This fusing combination delivers safety and doesn't require additional fusing if installing directly to the busbar.
+This fusing combination delivers redundant safety measures and doesn't require any mechanical operation to perform properly.